 ADA Computers are full service computers with large-type keyboards and screens for the visually- and hearing-impaired.

-ADA computers provide access to ZoomText, which offers screen magnification and screen reading.
+ADA computers provide access to ZoomText, opens a new window, which offers screen magnification and screen reading.
 To enable the screen reading function, please have your headphones connected before you open ZoomText.

 AWE Early Literacy Computers